Property Management Blog

 2. Landlord Entry

-That said, your renter has a right to privacy, as stated in the landlord-tenant act.
+That said, your renter has a right to privacy, as stated in the act.
 As such, a landlord cannot just enter their rented premises as they like: you must first notify them.
-Keep in mind that each state's landlord-tenant act is different in this regard.
-As an Arizona rental owner, you must provide tenant's a written notice of at least 2 days.
-If the tenant has received this and the entrance is necessary, the tenant must allow the landlord access to the rental.
+Keep in mind that each state's act is different in this regard.

 3. Small Claims Court

 Small claims court is a special division of the justice court.
-They are designed to help both owner and renter resolve disputes quickly and cheaply.
+They are designed to help both landlord and renter resolve disputes quickly and cheaply.
 The rules are simple and informal.
 In Arizona, small claims courts can only hear cases under $3,500, such as if an occupant chooses to wrongfully withhold rent.

 Some cases the court may hear include those involving a tenant's deposit, privacy violations, and lease or rent-related issues.
 A small claims court will, however, not hear cases involving tenant evictions.